Lilianada/Minispace/README.md

 ---

 ## Overview
-**Mini** is a clean, lightweight web app where users can write, publish, and read articles without the distractions of traditional platforms.
+**MINI** is a clean, lightweight web app where users can write, publish, and read articles without the distractions of traditional platforms.

 ---